JelleZijlstra/JelleZijlstra.github.io/materialization-trouble.md

 - *Distinct Nevers*.
 Extend the type system with some distinct types that are empty but not the same as `Never`.
 This allows the bottom materialization to be a meaningful part of the type system, and it plugs some holes related to assignability.
+  For example, such an approach could explicitly define gradual types as intervals between their top and bottom materializations, removing the need for a complex definition of materialization involving expansion rules.
   However, it needs a new set of definitions for these extra types, and we risk infecting the type system with lots of mostly meaningless empty types that appear as a result of type narrowing.